Ω

 David built this very nice pseudo polar axis mount.
 In this case it's high up on a pipe.
 6 Helios 250 watt panels.
 Movement is with large linear actuators.

-Note the counter weights to ballance things out.
+Note the counter balance weights to balance things out.
 I highly recommend doing this.

 The last picture is an older mount with 8 185 watt Sharp Panels.